-Note: ^{1.} Individual table entries may not add to the reported total values due to rounding.
+Note: 1.
+Individual table entries may not add to the reported total values due to rounding.

 Over the Project area, 10 acres of permanent wetland buffer impacts would occur, most associated with improved and reconstructed access roads and landings.
 Most permanent wetland buffer impacts (93 percent) would occur in wetland buffers of Category III and IV wetlands.
 The wetland buffers of affected wetlands are generally degraded in the Project area due to lack of tree canopy in the transmission line ROW; ongoing vegetation maintenance; prevalence of invasive, non-native species such as Scotch broom, Himalayan blackberry, and reed canarygrass; and compacted soils from past disturbance.
 Most permanent wetland buffer impacts would result from grading and excavation for access road improvements and landings.
-Because wetland buffer functions would not be substantially impacted.
+Because wetland buffers are already degraded and impacts would occur near existing roadways and structures, wetland buffer functions would not be substantially impacted.
 During construction, BMPs such as erosion and sediment control would be put in place to protect adjacent wetland and wetland buffer areas.
 Additionally, wetland buffer mitigation would be conducted.
 With the implementation of wetland buffer mitigation and use of BMPs, permanent impacts to wetland buffers would be low to moderate and would not constitute a significant impact.
 A summary of wetland buffer impacts is provided in Table 3-5.

-Table 3-5: Summary of Permanent Wetland Buffer Impacts in the Project Area by H0 M Class a and Category
+Table 3-5: Summary of Permanent Wetland Buffer Impacts in the Project Area by HGM Class and Category

-HGM Class Category I Wetland Buffer Acreage Category II Wetland Buffer Acreage Category III Wetland Buffer Acreage Category IV Wetland Buffer Acreage Total 1
+HGM Class Category I Wetland Buffer Acreage Category II Wetland Buffer Acreage Category III Wetland Buffer Acreage Category IV Wetland Buffer Acreage Total

 Depressional 0.09 0.52 4.26 1.91 6.78 (67%)

 Riverine 0 0.06 0.34 0.02 0.41 (4%)

 Slope 0 0 0.62 2.36 2.98 (29%)

-Total 1 0.09 (1%) 0.58 (6%) 5.21 (51%) 4.29 (42%) 10.17
+Total 0.09 (1%) 0.58 (6%) 5.21 (51%) 4.29 (42%) 10.17

-Note: ^{1.} Individual table entries may not add to the reported total values due to rounding.
+Note: 1.
+Individual table entries may not add to the reported total values due to rounding.